yugabyte/ybm-cli/docs/ybm_signup.md

 ## ybm signup

-Open a browser to sign up for YugabyteDB Managed
+Open a browser to sign up for YugabyteDB Aeon

 ### Synopsis

-Open a browser to sign up for YugabyteDB Managed
+Open a browser to sign up for YugabyteDB Aeon

 ```
 ybm signup [flags]